 How important is indoor air quality to your search for a new home?
 Like you, even the most outdoorsy Americans will spend a significant amount of time indoors, making the air quality inside a residence critical for good health.
 One of the most problematic air quality concerns in homes is found in the form of asbestos.

 According to the EPA, asbestos is a mineral that naturally occurs in rocks all around the United States.
-Because of its adhesive strength, the use of asbestos was extensive until it research discovered that its fibers posed a health risk, causing Mesothelioma and even lung cancer.
+Because of its adhesive strength, the use of asbestos was extensive until researchers discovered that its fibers posed a health risk, causing Mesothelioma and even lung cancer.

 Here are the signs, information, and action steps that you as a homeowner should be aware of to make sure your home is free of asbestos.